waku-org/nwaku/docs/api/v2/node.md

 ## Nim API

-The Nim Waku API consist of five functions.
+The Nim Waku API consist of five methods.
 Some of them have different arity depending on what privacy/bandwidth trade-off the consumer wants to make.
-These five functions are:
+These five method are:

 1. **Init** - create and start a node.
 2. **Subscribe** - to a topic or a specific content filter.